 If that's true, then bad evals aren't a failure.
 They're part of the learning process.
 The failure is treating evals as static tests instead of dynamic hypotheses that evolve with your understanding.

-I'm curious whether others see this pattern.
-Do most teams go through a similar journey of building bad evals before they build good ones?
-Or are there teams that skip this phase entirely?
-If you've shipped production AI systems, I'd love to know whether your experience matches mine or diverges sharply.
+The interesting question is whether most teams go through a similar journey of building bad evals before they build good ones, or whether there are teams that skip this phase entirely.
+If you've shipped production AI systems, I'd be curious whether your experience matches this pattern or diverges sharply.